 No. Our program requires all predoctoral researchers to start on the second week of August.

 If I don’t have a visa, should I apply for one?

 No. Accepted applicants who decide to join our program will be sponsored by the Stowers Institute and instructed about the visa application process at the appropriate time.

 When will I know if I am accepted?

 Applicants will be informed of their acceptance status by the end of February.
 Wait-listed applicants will be told of their final status by April 15.

 If we will retain a wait-list, we will inform all applicants on that list and provide the timeframe for the final acceptance decisions.

-How do I prepare for a Skype interview?
+How do I prepare for a virtual interview?

-Members of the Admissions Committee may pre-interview some of our finalists via Skype.
+Members of the Admissions Committee may pre-interview some of our finalists via video conferencing.
 They will ask questions about your research.
 We request that all interviews be done with audio and visual, not just audio.
-For more information about Skype interviewing, good tips can be found on this blog.